m0r4a/dotfiles/README.md

 ## How It Works

-The tool is built around GNU Stow's functionality:

-1. **Packages Directory:** All packages are stored in a `packages/` directory.
-Each package is a subdirectory containing the dotfiles or configuration files to symlink.
+1. **Packages Directory:** Dotfiles are grouped into packages under the `packages/` directory.
+Each package corresponds to a specific tool or application.
-2. **Symlinks:** When you enable a package, GNU Stow creates symlinks in `$HOME` or `$HOME/.config`, depending on the file structure.
+2. **Symlinks with Stow:** GNU Stow handles the creation of symlinks in `$HOME` or `$HOME/.config` based on the package structure.
-3. **Interactive Menu:** In interactive mode, you can use the arrow keys to navigate and toggle packages.
+3. **Interactive Mode:** Navigate and toggle packages using an easy-to-use terminal interface.
-4. **Direct Commands:** Command-line options allow you to skip the interactive interface for quick actions.
+4. **Direct Commands:** Command-line options allow quick enable/disable actions.

 ## Example Directory Structure

-The `packages/` directory should have a structure similar to this:
+Organize your dotfiles in the `packages/` directory as follows:
 ```
 dotfiles/
 ├── packages/
 │   ├── nvim/
+│   │   ├── .config/
+│   │   │   ├── nvim/
+│   │   │   │   ├── init.lua
+│   │   │   │   ├── etc.lua
+│   ├── hypr/
+│   │   ├── .config/
+│   │   │   ├── hypr/
+│   │   │   │   ├── hyprland.conf
-│   │   ├── init.vim
+│   │   │   │   ├── hyprpaper.conf
-│   │   ├── other-config.vim
+│   │   │   │   ├── etc.conf
 │   ├── zsh/
 │   │   ├── .zshrc
-│   ├── tmux/
+│   │   ├── .zsh_env
-│   │   ├── .tmux.conf
+│   │   ├── .zsh_etc
 ```

-When you enable the `nvim` package, the manager creates symlinks for `init.vim` and other files in the appropriate locations in your home directory.
+When enabling the `nvim` package, the manager creates symlinks for its configuration files under `$HOME/.config/nvim`.

 ## Contributing

 Contributions are welcome!
-If you have ideas or improvements for this package manager, feel free to:
+Feel free to:

 1. Fork the repository.
-2. Create a new branch with your changes:
+2. Create a branch for your changes:
    ```
    git checkout -b feature/my-feature
    ```
-3. Submit a pull request with a detailed explanation of your changes.
+3. Submit a pull request with a clear description of your improvements.

 ---

-If you have any questions or run into issues, feel free to open an issue in the repository.
-Happy dotfile management!
+If you encounter any issues or have questions, open an issue in the repository.
+Enjoy managing your dotfiles effortlessly!